icaps25/icaps25.github.io/README.md

 ### 7. PRs is merged; sync your fork

-It the upstream maintainers are happy with the PR updates, they will merge the PR into the upstream `main` branch which will re-create the actual web-page.
+It the upstream maintainers are happy with the PR updates, they will merge the PR into the upstream `main` branch, and changes submitted will go "live".

 It is now good practice to sync your fork.
 You can do it from the GH interface or, since you have already setup an upstream remote: